akeslo/mayermultiple/Readme.md

 A custom component to display the [BTC Mayer Multiple ](https://mayermultiple.info/)

 # Installation
-This can be installed by copying all the files from custom_components/mayermultiple/ to <config directory>/custom_components/mayermultiple/.
+This can be installed via HACS or by copying all the files from custom_components/mayermultiple/ to <config directory>/custom_components/mayermultiple/.

 # Configuration
 Add the following to *configuration.yaml*